How to Shop For Electricity in Texas

 Know Your Usage

 Your month-by-month electricity usage is key since plan rates often vary drastically across that range.
-It may take a few extra minutes to look up the 12 numbers, but the overall time and money savings will be worth it.
+It may take a few extra minutes to look up the 12 numbers, but the overall time and money savings are worth it.
 At the very least learn your high (~August) and low (~April) usages.
 It doesn’t have to be exact: Barring major changes to your home, your past usage is generally a good enough estimate of your future usage.
 Here are two simple methods:

 - Check your past billing statements, or